lf-lang/rfcs/text/0002-rfc-process.md

 us (and refine it) before automating the process.

 - We can automatically generate a website that lists all active RFCs.
-The Rust community uses mdbook for this.
+The Rust community uses mdBook for this.

 - The Rust community is split into sub-teams.
 Each RFC gets assigned to a sub-team and is mostly discussed within this team, which may also involve